Federal Crime of Child Exploitation and Best Defenses

 - “anyone who employs, persuades, or coerces a minor to engage in, or who assist or transports any minor in or affecting interstate or foreign commerce in the United States, with intent that minor engage in any sexually explicit conduct to produce any visual depiction to transmit depiction of such conduct…”

-Put simply, the primary purpose of this subsection is to prohibit the production of child pornography and then use electronic communication, such as the internet, to share it
+Put simply, the primary purpose of this subsection is to prohibit the production of child porn and then use electronic communication, such as the internet, to share it

 This statute also punishes parents or legal guardians of a minor if they knew and permitted their minor to engage in the production of child pornography.